cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

-Jokes aside, something was needed to help coordinate who's in the caravan and when throughout the year, and I saw this as an opportunity to see how quickly I could get something working in the space of a few evenings, using serverless technology and SaaS products, with zero setup or operating costs.
+Jokes aside, something was needed to help coordinate who's in the caravan and when throughout the year, and I saw this as an opportunity to see how quickly I could get something working in the space of a few evenings, using serverless technology and BaaS (Backend as a Service) solutions, with zero setup or operating costs.

 I achieved my goal with the help of [Next.js][nextjs-url], [Auth0][auth0-url], [Supabase][supabase-url] and [Netlify][netlify-functions-url]
 (for hosting and serverless functions), and it's all written in [TypeScript][typescript-url] too.